Andrew-bro2022/Project4---A-Blog-Website/README.md

 # Project4---A-Blog-Website

-A web application that has features of registering/signing an account, uploading/deleting pictures/posts, and creating/editing post categories by JavaScript, HTML5, Express, JSON, MongoDB, Handlebars, Bootstrap CSS and Cyclic, etc.
+- A fullstack web application that has features of registering/signing an account, uploading/deleting pictures/posts, and creating/editing post categories

+- Tech stack: JavaScript, HTML5, Express, JSON, MongoDB, Handlebars, Bootstrap CSS and Cyclic, etc.

-Here is the Blog link whihc is served by Cyclic: https://filthy-fez-lamb.cyclic.app/blog
+- Here is the Blog link whihc is served by Cyclic: https://filthy-fez-lamb.cyclic.app/blog

 ![image](https://github.com/user-attachments/assets/8721efb3-239d-4fe1-a5a9-3a2fa63ab6ff)